inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 the scissors is here
 ```

-Also, problems with ambiguity may occur, which can give weird results for
+Also, problems with ambiguity may occur, which can give weird results
-translation: you parse "I run with scissors" in English, get two
+for translation: you parse "I run with scissors" in English, get two
 trees, accidentally choose the singular, and linearise in some other
 language "I run with scissor".
+The core point is parsing text
+that makes sense and getting trees that don't--we return to it [later in
+this post](#too-good-linearisations-for-some-rgl-functions).)

 If you think any of the two points will be a problem in your use case,
 proceed with caution.
 Otherwise, I think this approach would work